 One Business Representative from the South Area community.
 This representative shall not be an employee of the Broward County School District.

-One Facilities Representative from the South Area (who not a School Board employee with benefits)
+One Facilities Representative from the South Area (who is not a School Board employee with benefits)

 One Legislative Representative form the South Area